TimurKady/free-admin/docs/core-concepts-and-terminology.md

 ## InlineModelAdmin

 `InlineModelAdmin` classes describe related objects that appear on a parent form.
-They inherit from `freeadmin.core.inline.InlineModelAdmin` and define:
+They inherit from `freeadmin.core.interface.inline.InlineModelAdmin` and define:

 * `model`: the related model class handled by the inline.
 * `parent_fk_name`: the foreign key on the inline that points to the parent object.